w3c/wai-curricula/content/content-author/multimedia.md

 * ensure availability of accurate captions for audio content by:
   * including a caption file
   * amending automatically generated captions for quality and accuracy
-* enumerate characteristics of quality captions, including time stamps and non-speech information
+* enumerate characteristics of quality captions, including timestamps and non-speech information
 * identify different types of file formats for captions, including WebVTT (Web Video Text Tracks Format), SRT (SubRip Subtitle), and TTML (Timed Text Markup Language)

 #### Teaching Ideas for Topic